 Laying Down the tracks for effective recruiting: A Guide for CXOs

 The IC2 Employer Reputation IndexTM provides valuable insight into your reputation relative to your talent competitors

-One of the 56 markers in IC2's TA DiagnosticTM is our employer reputation index.
-It uses publicly available data and a proprietary methodology to quantify the strength of your reputation relative to your talent competitors.
+One of the 57 markers in IC2's TA DiagnosticTM is our employer reputation index.
+It uses publicly available data and a proprietary methodology to quantify your reputation's strength compared to your talent competitors.

-Understanding your reputation in the context of your competitors is really important not just for recruiting but also for starting to understand the entire employee experience.
-Delivering an employee experience that is viewed as inferior compared to your competitors means that you will have to work much harder to hire hyper-performers, if you cannot compete on reputation you may find yourself losing or competing on compensation!
+Understanding your reputation relative to your competitors is really important, not just for recruiting but also for starting to understand the entire employee experience.
+Delivering an employee experience that is viewed as inferior compared to your competitors means that you will have to work much harder to hire hyper-performers.
+If you cannot compete on reputation, you may find yourself losing or competing on compensation!

+Laying Down the tracks for effective recruiting: A Guide for CXOs